snok/install-poetry/README.md

   uses: snok/install-poetry@v1.1.0
 ```

-If you wish to also edit Poetry config settings, or install a specific version, you can use the `with` keyword:
+If you want to set Poetry config settings, or install a specific version, you can specify these as inputs:

 ```yaml
 - name: Install and configure Poetry